 These pictures (often called keyword pictures) help the students remember a particular letter or sound relationship with a visual.
 Thereafter, students are also asked to trace, skywrite, use arm tapping, write on their palms and paper, build words with letter tiles, write on textured material and use other multisensory activities to help learn the new concept.

-If you want to view a Sky Writing lesson in action, read my post How I use Orton-Gillingham Sky Writing with my Students.
+If you want to view a Sky Writing lesson in action, watch the video: How I use Orton-Gillingham Sky Writing with my Students.

 Step 3: Blending Drill